ratatui/ratatui/BREAKING-CHANGES.md

     `Terminal`
   - Support a broader range for `unicode-width` version
   - `Marker` is now non-exhaustive
+  - `symbols::braille::BLANK` and `symbols::braille::DOTS` have been removed in favor of an ordered array of all Braille characters
 - [v0.29.0](#v0290)
   - `Sparkline::data` takes `IntoIterator<Item = SparklineBar>` instead of `&[u64]` and is no longer
     const